1kranthi/demo/README.md

 Add the desciption of changes into the ddescription  and create a pull request by clicking create pull request in te commits you can see that changes for the pull request Click on murge pull request then the branches will be merged

+# After completing the merge
+delete the feature branch after the merge git branch -d feature(branch name)

+# Repeat
+Repeat this for as many time as required